 One of the few documents fund thus far that differentiate between M1911s and M1911A1s, from the 2nd Marine Division in early 1946 (documents: Tim Plowman/NARA).

-Although many more M1911A1s were procured by the Marine Corps than M1911s, they are much more difficult to find.
-There are several ways to identify USMC M1911A1s, with the most difficult being a WWII or Korean War era example.
-As of now, the only way to do this is by serial number, and relatively few have been turned up in National Archives documentation.
+Although many more M1911A1s were procured by the Marine Corps than M1911s in WWII, they cannot be easily defined like the sequential serial number blocks of the pre-WWI Colt M1911s.
+As of now, the only way to identify a non-rebuilt, WWII original USMC M1911A1 is by serial number, and relatively few have been turned up in National Archives documentation.
 Another equally difficult option is to identify one that was purchased or obtained from the Marine Corps and has official documentation to go with it.

 Sergeant Milton Jarman was a late WWII Marine.
 He held the MOS of 521, a Basic Marine.
 He served as a security guard and driver for Headquarters Squadron, 1st Marine Aviation Wing beginning in the late fall of 1944.
 His section was tasked with operations in Okinawa, specifically the defense of Yontan Airfield, which was notably attacked by Japanese commandos on the night of May 24th.
 While it is unclear if this was Sgt Jarman’s personal pistol, one he picked up from the many Marine casualties that cycled through his location, or one he received later while serving with the Marines in the states, he was allowed to keep it as personal property immediately prior to his discharge.
 The typist who prepared the document for his adjutant to sign off on was sloppy, misspelling Sgt Jarman’s name and omitting the number “1” in the pistol’s serial number, which is unfortunate.
 However, the totality of evidence with this pistol is overwhelming that this was indeed the pistol Sgt Jarman was in possession of.
 The pistol went through some sort of rebuild, and as such is not original.
 As per USMC order at that time, small parts were not parkerized.
 There are two carbon copies of the paperwork Sgt Jarman received.
 He would return home, start a family, and pass away in 2004 in Illinois (Gene Veillon collection).

-Sidearms would be very useful during the close combat that would confront the 1st Marine Division during the combat of 1950 in the Korean War (Tim Plowman & Gene Veillon collections).
+Sidearms would prove very useful during the the 1st Marine Division’s frequent episodes of close combat during the Korean War (Tim Plowman & Gene Veillon collections).

-The Marine Corps would more or less use the same small arms during the Korean War, and the M911s or M1911A1s that would be carried by the men of the 1st Marine Division would be no different.
+The Marine Corps would more or less use the same small arms during the Korean War as they had in WWII, and the M1911s or M1911A1s that would be carried by the men of the 1st Marine Division would be no different.
 Some would still be in their original condition, while others would be rebuilt to various extents with fresh parkerizing and blackened small parts.
 As such, identifying a Korean War era USMC M1911/A1 is just as difficult as finding one from World War Two, with serial number documentation being the only way to prove Marine Corps provenance.
-Subsequent rebuilds in the 1960s and beyond would allow for the identification of USMC M1911/A1s.
+That said, identification of Marine M1911A1s has recently improved dramatically, thanks to the Civilian Marksmanship Program (CMP) and their recent sales of M1911/A1s to the public.
+The characteristics of rebuilds from the 1960s and beyond has provided collectors an avenue for USMC M1911A1 identification.
 Just as was done on M1 Garands, pistols rebuilt by the Marines in this time period would have an “O” (standing for Overhaul) electropenciled onto the frame, followed by a dash and the last two digits of the year the overhaul took place.
-Later rebuilds would denote which of the two Marine Corps level five repair depots they were rebuilt at, with an “A” for Albany, or a “B” for Barstow added behind the “O”.
-With the release of surplus M1911/A1s from the Civilian Marksmanship, more of these pistols have been identified of late.
+Later rebuilds would denote which of the two Marine Corps Logistics Base level five repair depots they were rebuilt at, with an “A” for Albany, or a “B” for Barstow added behind the “O”.

-During Vietnam era and later rebuilds, the Marine Corps wold electropencil an “O” for Overhaul, followed by a dash and the last two digits of the year the overhaul took place.
+During Vietnam era, the Marine Corps would electropencil an “O” for Overhaul, followed by a dash and the last two digits of the year the overhaul took place.
 This Ithaca M1911A1 was rebuilt buy the Marine Corps in 1968.
 (Steven Norton collection).